Vincenzo Bellini: Adelson e Salvini

 The impetus to write this opera came about in late summer of 1824, when his primo maestrino status at the conservatory resulted in an assignment to compose an opera for presentation in the institute's teatrino.
 This became Adelson e Salvini, an opera semi-seria (half-serious) to a libretto by the Neapolitan Andrea Leone Tottola, who had written the one for Donizetti's La zingara.
 Adelson was first given sometime between mid-January and mid-March 1825, and featured an all-male cast of fellow students.
 It proved to be so popular among the student body that it was performed every Sunday for a year.

 With that achievement behind him, it is believed that the young Bellini, who had been away from home for six years, set out for Catania to visit his family.
 However, some sources attribute the visit to 1824, others to 1825.
-However, it is known that he was back in Naples by the summer or early autumn of 1825 in order to fulfill a contract to write an opera for the San Carlo or one of the other royal theatres, the Teatro Fondo.
+However, it is known that he was back in Naples by the summer or early autumn of 1825 in order to fulfil a contract to write an opera for the San Carlo or one of the other royal theatres, the Teatro Fondo.

 Beginnings of a career

-Following the presentation of Adelson e Salvini and while he was in Milan, Bellini—requesting help from Florimo—began to make some revisions, expanding the opera to two acts in the hope that it might be given stagings by Domenico Barbaja, the Intendant at the Teato di San Carlo since 1809.
+Following the presentation of Adelson e Salvini and while he was in Milan, Bellini—requesting help from Florimo—began to make some revisions, shortening the opera to two acts in the hope that it might be given stagings by Domenico Barbaja, the Intendant at the Teatro di San Carlo since 1809.
 But little is known about exactly how much Bellini or Florimo contributed to the revisions, and Weinstock asserts that no performances were ever given after 1825, but in March 1829, we find Bellini writing to Florimo that "I have written you the changes that you should make in Adelson ".

-In the summer or early autumn of 1825 Bellini began work on what was to become his first professionally produced opera.
+In the summer or early autumn of 1825, Bellini began work on what was to become his first professionally produced opera.
 A contract between the Conservatory and the royal theatres obliged the Conservatory—when it nominated a sufficiently talented student—to require that student to write a cantata or one-act opera to be presented on a gala evening in one of the theatres.
 After Zingarelli used his influence to secure this honour for his promising student, Bellini was able to obtain agreement that he could write a full-length opera and, furthermore, that the libretto did not have to be written by Tottola, the theatres' official dramatic poet.
 However, as Intendant of the San Carlo, "Barbaja was the chief beneficiary: 'With a small investment he found among those young men the one who would lead him to large profits'" notes Florimo.